foundata/guidelines/ansible-style-guide.md

 * Writing explicit boolean predicates makes the intent clear and prevents subtle bugs that are hard to diagnose.
 * YAML interprets unquoted strings containing `: ` as mappings.
 Since non-empty mappings are truthy, this silently breaks comparisons.
 Quoting the entire expression prevents this.
 * The `success` and `failed` tests are semantic, self-documenting, and work consistently across modules.
 They abstract the implementation detail of return codes, making conditionals more readable and resilient to future changes in how modules report status.
+* Facts are external inputs.
+Normalizing categorical values only at the comparison boundary gives conditional logic a canonical interface and prevents capitalization differences from changing control flow, while preserving the original fact value for display, file names, or other case-sensitive uses.